thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/basics/README.md

     * Reload the page and view the differences.

-1. In your `/WIP` folder create a folder called `html` and a file inside called `mysite.html`.
-You will do your work in this `WIP/html` directory and file.

 1. In this empty file start typing html and use the pop-up in VSCode to choose the html5 template.
 View the generated code.